-The role of Chief Executive is complex with ultimate responsibility for managing expenditure of £259.8m of public funds, serving around 118,900 people in the Council's area.
+The role of Chief Executive is complex with ultimate responsibility for managing expenditure of £243.7m of public funds, serving around 119,447people in the Council's area.

 As head of the paid service of the Council's employed staff, the Chief Executive is a non-political post.
 Whilst the elected councillors provide the policies, Council paid employees put them into practice.
 The Chief Executive is responsible to and accountable to, the Leader of the Council, the Executive and the whole Council in delivering their political and policy objectives.